Ringba/ringba-code-test/README.md

 # Ringba Algorithm Code Test
 ***DO NOT MAKE PUBLIC FORKS OF THIS REPO***

 Please fill in the implementation of the `HighlyOptimizedThreadSafeInMemoryDuplicateCheckService` service.
-This service only job is to report if a id has been seen before.
+This service's only job is keep track in memory if a given id has been seen before.

 The service must meet the following specs.
 - Service is in memory and does not persist data
 - Service is thread safe
 - Service is optimized for *memory*, *CPU*, and *locking*